NSGeophysics/GPRdata/exampleDataCube/readme.txt

 (or python3 createDataCube.py)

+The data interpolation could take a few seconds or even minutes.

 Open createDataCube.py with an editor to see the options for the GPRPy function "makeDataCube", which is used for 3D data interpolation.
 You can set the data cube's resolution in x-, y- and z-direction, set